QED0711/ds_template/README.md

 # ds_template
-A Tmplate for Data Science Projects
+A Template for Public Data Science Projects